LedgerHQ/app-exchange/protocol.md

 | S bytes | Signature of the coin configuration by the Ledger key in DER format, curve secp256k1 hashfunc sha256           |
 | 1 byte  | Packed derivation path length T                                                                                |
 | T bytes | Packed derivation path used for the FROM coin                                                                  |

+#### PROMPT_UI_DISPLAY

+This command prompts the UI so the user can validate the transaction on screen.

 #### START_SIGNING_TRANSACTION